I begin making dinner around 5:30.

 With each video, my children all commented on how I have changed.

 It's true, I have.
-Some of the videos I totally shuttered looking at myself.
+In some of the videos, I totally shuttered, looking at myself.

-But as the years go on, my body transformed into a very happy looking
+However, as the years passed, my body underwent a transformation,

 As much as I sometimes hate looking at myself years ago